stamatelou/DETR_object_detection/README.md

 Step #1:
-Download the dataset from the Data section of the [Kaggle competition][https://www.kaggle.com/c/vinbigdata-chest-xray-abnormalities-detection/data?select=test] or open the notebook in kaggle's notebook section, click on the "Add data" and
+Download the dataset from the Data section of the <a href="https://www.kaggle.com/c/vinbigdata-chest-xray-abnormalities-detection/data?select=test">Kaggle competition</a> or open the notebook in kaggle's notebook section, click on the "Add data" and